 On June 9, 2021, representatives from the Surfrider Foundation, Ventura County Environmental Health Division, and the City of Oxnard met to discuss possible locations where permanent warning signs can be posted on Ormond Island and specific locations along Ormond Beach where sampling for the Ocean Water Quality Monitoring Program are conducted.
 We are delighted that permanent warning signs will be posted on Oct.
 4, 2021!

-With the help of 774 volunteers and led by Surfrider Ventura’s Chapter Chair Laura Oergel, we removed over 15.2 tons (30,397 lbs) of trash from Ormond Beach in 2020 alone.
+With the help of 774 volunteers and former Surfrider Ventura’s Chair Laura Oergel, we removed over 15.2 tons (30,397 lbs) of trash from Ormond Beach in 2020 alone.
 That was an average of almost 2 tons per cleanup!
 During 2020, several of these cleanups were made up of 12 people or fewer due to COVID restrictions but that did not slow our groups down.
 As one of our volunteers coined, “It’s amazing what a small group of caring people and a few trash bags can do”.
 To read the article in Surfrider’s 2020 State of the Beach Report, click here and scroll to page 14

 Grants and Fundraising